Low VOC HVAC Duct Liner Spray Adhesive:

 Directions for Magna Tack Low VOC HVAC Duct Liner Spray Adhesive:

-Pre-Application Checklist: Ensure both surfaces are clean, dry, and free of oil, dust, or grease.
-Shake the can vigorously.
-Maintain the optimal application temperature for the adhesive between 60°F and 90°F (15°C and 32°C).
+- Maintain the optimal application temperature for the adhesive between between 60°F and 90°F (15°C and 32°C).

-Application: Hold the can 6–10 inches from the surface.
+- Hold the can 4–8 inches from the surface.
 Spray in a sweeping, side-to-side motion for even coverage.

-For Permanent Contact Bonding: Apply the wide web spray evenly to both surfaces to be joined.
-Allow a 1–3 minute flash time for solvents to dissipate, then mate the surfaces and apply firm pressure.
+- For Permanent Contact Bonding: Apply the wide Green Web Spray evenly to both surfaces to be joined.
+Allow a 30-60 seconds flash time for the fast-evaporating solvents to dissipate, then mate the surfaces and apply firm pressure.

 Stop settling for low solids and low performance aerosol contact adhesives, Choose Magna Tack (MTA-1): End bond failure and slow application.
 Choose the Ultra-Low VOC 0.9 g/L adhesive engineered for maximum yield and proven 200°F thermal stability.